 - Shamanism. – Shamanism is a practice that involves you reaching an altered state of consciousness through different means.
-Those people often try to interact with the spiritual realm through the use of items such as drums and chants.
+Those people often try to interact with the spiritual realm by using items such as drums and chants.

-- Witch Craft. – Witchcraft is the use of mother nature to bring about a change in your life and energy—a blend of all of the above practices.
+- Witch Craft.
+Witchcraft uses mother nature to bring about a change in your life and energy—a blend of all of the above practices.

-- Wicca. – Wicca is an earth-based religion that focuses on following the change in the season, honoring mother nature, and generally observing nature.
+- Wicca.
+Wicca is an earth-based religion that focuses on following the season’s change, honoring mother nature, and generally observing nature.

 As you can see, there are a lot of different types of spirituality.
 However, not many people fit rigorously into one of those categories.
 The majority combine elements of each into their daily lives because of how they view the world.
 That is completely fine and often encouraged, as spirituality is a free practice.

 Spirituality and Practice

 Spirituality and practice do not always have to go together.
 You can be a highly spiritual person but not practice your beliefs.
 However, The more you practice the views that you old, no matter what they are, the more you will feel a connection to them.
 The basis of spirituality and practice is; the more you put in, the more you get out.
 Furthermore, when you become active with a spiritual path, it becomes a hobby.

 There are many people we know that follow different practices and different paths purely because they love the lifestyle that it brings.
 For example, if you enjoy crystals and finding out how they can help you in everyday life, you become intrigued to find out more, get more crystals, meditate with them to see if there is a difference in frequency, etc. The same goes for all aspects of spirituality, religion included.